 In this new role, it’s great that you have the subject matter knowledge under your belt.
 You’ll still be overseeing AdWords set-ups and reviewing schema markup before it gets delivered to the client’s developer for implementation.
 You simply wouldn’t succeed in this role if you didn’t have that foundation and you’ll use that knowledge every day.

-Your clients are happy, and the account teams that you manage love to work with you.
+Your clients are happy, and the account teams that you manage to love to work with you.
 Great job!
 It’s time for another promotion.
 Now here’s where it gets hairy.

 At this stage, you’ll head to the next tier of management.
 The easiest way to think about this might be managing the managers, or “middle management.”
-In a small agency, lets say less than 50 people, you’ll be pretty close to the highest tier of leadership now.
+In a small agency, let’s say less than 50 people, you’ll be pretty close to the highest tier of leadership now.

-Your new role involves checking productivity numbers of the teams you manage and making sure that each client has the resources they need and are getting value from the work.
+Your new role involves checking the productivity numbers of the teams you manage and making sure that each client has the resources they need and are getting value from the work.
 Speaking of “resources,” you’ll probably be talking a lot more about budgets now.
 And invoices.
 And payment terms.
 And accounts receivable.

 Guess what you won’t be talking about now: Schema markup.
 AdWords setups.
 You know, all that subject matter stuff you put your nose to the grindstone to learn to justify getting where you are today.

 If this sounds like a personal nightmare, you might not be alone.
-You might never log in to a client’s ad account or facebook page at all.
-Instead you might find yourself mediating a conflict between your team members who are working through an honest misunderstanding with each manager’s clients’ genuine best interests in mind.
+You might never log in to a client’s ad account or Facebook page at all.
+Instead, you might find yourself mediating a conflict between your team members who are working through an honest misunderstanding with each manager’s clients’ genuine best interests in mind.